 An early breakthrough for the project came when a major British company demonstrated its willingness to manufacture for us.
-The plan was that if a sufficient number of companies joined in like this, the boat could be built.
-Accles & Pollock manufactured a substantial quantity of high-tensile steel tubing for the main hull structure.
-The bulk of the work was undertaken at their plant at Oldbury near Birmingham, but the first stage of the production process, pictured here, took place at a Corus/TATA Steel foundry in Wednesfield near Wolverhampton.
+Our plan was that if a sufficient number of companies joined-in like this, a boat could be built.
+Accles & Pollock manufactured a substantial quantity of cold-drawn seamless high-tensile steel tubing for the main hull structure.
+The bulk of the work was undertaken at their plant at Oldbury near Birmingham, but the initial stages of the production process took place at the Corus/TATA Steel foundry in Wednesfield near Wolverhampton.

-Initially, the steel was in the form of solid cylindrical billets.
-These were bored through to a basic tubular form known as a 'tube hollow' and drawn out to longer lengths, then when the process transferred to Oldbury the tubing was shaped into square section and heat-treated.
+At the start, the steel was in the form of solid cylindrical billets.
+These were bored-through to a basic tubular form known as a 'tube hollow' and drawn out to longer lengths, then when the process transferred to Oldbury the tubing was shaped into square-section and heat treated.
 It was now in the extremely rare, supremely strong BSI T59 specification, at 16-gauge, that we required.
 This has a tensile breaking strain of 55 tons per square inch, yet the tube wall-thickness, at a mere 1.59mm, saves weight.

 By their support, Accles & Pollock had set Quicksilver's construction in motion.
-We are thankful to Paul Rollason, who led their technical input.
+We are particularly thankful to Paul Rollason, who led their technical input to our project.

 Fabricating steel structures

-The next stage of building the boat was employing the steel tubing to fabricate a large spaceframe, the primary element of the main hull structure.
+The next stage of building the boat was to employ the steel tubing to fabricate a large spaceframe – the primary element of the main hull structure.
+The spaceframe was designed by Glynne Bowsher.
 It is analogous to the skeleton in a human body, in that everything else is attached into and onto it.

 BOC Gases had undertaken to play a major role.
 Due to the type of steel we were using, they had to develop a special welding procedure, which was duly tested and certified by The Welding Institute in Cambridge.
-Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication programme.
-Left to right are Craig Rollinson, Steve Moynihan and Chris Birch.
+Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication programme: Craig Rollinson, Steve Moynihan and Chris Birch.

 Fabrication occupied hundreds of working hours.
 Over 130 individual tubular elements had to be precisely cut, carefully positioned and TIG-welded.

-The spaceframe was designed by Glynne Bowsher.
-When a subsequent decision was taken to modify it so it would suit a new version of the boat, Roland Snell designed the revisions.
+When a decision was taken subsequently to modify the spaceframe for a new version of the boat, Roland Snell designed revisions.
 He also designed engine-mountings, in steel.
 The Radshape company of Aston, Birmingham, implemented the modifications and made the new parts.

 Fabricating aluminium structures